 - New York University (NYU) is in the Greenwich Village area of New York City, just 1.5 miles from the downtown.
 Courses in directing can be found through the university's film and television institute and can lead to a Bachelor of Arts or Master of Fine Arts.

-- Columbia University, nine miles from the downtown, offers a Master of Fine Arts in Screenwriting and Directing.
+- Columbia University, nine miles from downtown, offers a Master of Fine Arts in Screenwriting and Directing.
 At this Ivy League school, students can train with faculty members who've shown their work at major film festivals and been nominated for various industry awards.

 - For students looking for a more budget-friendly option, CUNY Hunter College offers directing courses through its Bachelor of Arts in Film program.
-The college is on the east side of Manhattan, approximately five miles from the downtown.
+The college is on the east side of Manhattan, approximately five miles from downtown.